facelessuser/wcmatch/docs/src/markdown/glob.md

     """Check if the pattern is likely to be magic."""
 ```

-This checks a given `pattern` to see if "magic" symbols are present or not.
-The check is based on the enabled features
+This checks a given path or `pattern` or to see if "magic" symbols are present or not.
+The check is based on the enabled
-via `flags`.
+features via `flags`.
+Paths and patterns are expected to be/target full paths, full filenames, full drive names, or full
+UNC sharepoints.
+If `is_magic` is run on a Windows path it will always flag it as "magic" unless you convert the
+directory separators to `/` as `\` is a "magic" symbol.

 ```pycon3
 >>> glob.is_magic('test')